Carjacking facts about the violent form of motor vehicle theft.

-Many police agencies record multiple charges of aggravated robbery, auto theft, assault, battery to one event but usually, only the first charge (robbery) gets indexed and statistically tracked.
-Some jurisdictions charge the crime of carjacking as only an auto theft since a vehicle was stolen.
+Many police agencies record multiple charges of aggravated robbery, auto theft, assault, and battery in one event but usually, only the first charge (robbery) gets indexed and statistically tracked.
+Some jurisdictions charge the crime of carjacking as only auto theft since a vehicle was stolen.

 Since the crime of carjacking is not indexed in the FBI’s Uniform Crime Reports, it is unlikely that we will soon see a national statistic on the frequency that is generated from police reports.
 What we have to work with is the NCVS telephone survey as the source of our data.

 From the study of 1992-1996, the NCVS learned that each year 49,000 carjackings and attempts occur in the United States.

 About half of the reported carjackings were failed attempts.
 Of the completed carjackings, 92% had weapons and only 75% were armed during the failed attempts.

 - Unfortunately, this statistic tells us that carjackers must be armed to be taken seriously by victims.